Through The Glasshouse

 Utopia From Dystopia

 The fourteen Glasshouse worlds were hand-painted by Sam Wilde and feature ornate brushwork coupled with vivid swathes of colour.
+Each of the individual Glasshouse ceramics has their own story to tell, together they chronicle a journey through a series of abandoned industrial and leisure spaces.

-Each of the individual Glasshouse ceramics has their own story to tell, but together they chronicle a journey through a series of abandoned industrial and leisure spaces.
-Reimagining these locals in a world where pollutants and nuclear waste have become a permanent fixture of the environment.
-Having seeped into and mutated the flora that now overruns these worlds.
+Reimagining these locals in a world where pollutants and nuclear waste have become a fixture of the environment.
+Seeping artificial chemicals into and the mutated flora that now overruns these worlds.